 The average American child has six to 10 colds a year.
 In fact, children’s colds cause more doctor visits and missed school days than any other illness.

-Here are 10 ways to help protect your child from germs and illness at school.
+Here are 10 ways to help protect your child from germs, illness, and sickness at school.

 - Know How and When to Wash Hands: Children often don’t wash their hands often enough or well enough at school.
-In one study of middle and high school students, about half washed their hands after using the bathroom
+In one study of middle and high school students, about half washed their hands after using the bathroom.
+Washing hands can prevent sickness.

 - Teach Your Child Germ Etiquette: Teach your child to stay away from sick children as much as possible.
 “When children see another child hacking or sneezing, they should move away.